rajatgupta24/website-2/gitpod/docs/configure/projects/environment-variables.md

 ## Project-Specific Environment Variables

 Environment variables which are defined in [project](/docs/configure/projects) settings will be visible in prebuilds, and optionally also in workspaces.
 This is useful for prebuilds to access restricted services.

-Important notes:

-- Project-Specific Environment Variables will take precedence over [User-Specific Environment Variables](#user-specific-environment-variables)
-- The `gp env` command is only linked with [User-Specific Environment Variables](#user-specific-environment-variables) but not Project-Specific Environment Variables.
-That means, if you set an environment variable with the `gp env` command, it will be saved in [your account settings](https://gitpod.io/variables).
+Project-Specific Environment Variables will take precedence over [User-Specific Environment Variables](#user-specific-environment-variables).
+Only members of the [Gitpod organization](/docs/configure/orgs) where the project resides will be able to access the environment variables inside a running workspace, if the associated repository is public then people outside of your Gitpod organization will _not_ have access to them normally.

 > **Warning:** Care should be taken with secrets.
-Allowing secrets to be accessed from workspaces will expose those secrets to anyone who can open the workspace.
+If your repository is public and prebuilds are enabled, ensure that neither of your `init` or `before` task commands in `.gitpod.yml` are exposing the sensitive environment variable values to the filesystem (i.e. persistent `/workspace` dir) and that [`pullRequestsFromForks` (for GitHub)](/docs/configure/projects/prebuilds#github-specific-configuration) is set to false.

 ## Task terminal-specific Environment Variables